 And where holiday tourism is evident on Lesvos, it does not dominate.
 The production of exceptional olive oil and trademark ouzo are still two of the island's most important industries.

-Lesvos islanders also have a proud identity marked by long cultural traditions and this has tempered demands of package holiday companies
+Lesvos islanders have a proud identity marked by long cultural traditions and this has tempered the demands of holiday companies

-For the holiday visitor, the beaches of Lesvos may not be as many, nor the landscape as lovely as some other Greek islands but this is still a quietly impressive destination.
+The beaches may not be as many, nor the landscape as lovely as some other Greek islands but this is still a quietly impressive destination.

 The main attractions are the traditional Greek way of life, the varied landscape, the quaint hill villages and a sprinkling of splendid beaches.